-The doctor slightly taken aback responds; "His internal injuries were quite severe.
-He had a punctured lung, nine broken ribs, bruised liver, but worst of all a severed artery.
+The doctor slightly taken aback responds with a frown.
+"His internal injuries were quite severe.
+He had a punctured lung, nine broken ribs, bruised liver, but worst of all, a severed artery.
 Had he been exposed out there only minutes longer he would have died.
 He was fortunate to be found by that boy.
 If not..."

 "I know, I saw the footage."
-Governor Bret responds dismissively interrupting the doctor.
+Governor Brett responds dismissively interrupting the doctor.
 "How long before he is awake and speaking?"

 "Four to five days at least."

 "That's too long.
 I need to nip this in the bud now."